AdobeDocs/experience-platform.en/help/edge/solution-specific/iab-tcf/with-launch.md

 # Using IAB TCF 2.0 with Experience Platform Launch and the AEP Web SDK extension

 The Adobe Experience Platform Web Software Development Kit (Adobe Experience Platform Web SDK) supports the Interactive Advertising Bureau Transparency & Consent Framework, version 2.0 (IAB TCF 2.0).
-This guide shows you how to set up an Adobe Experience Platform Launch property to send IAB TCF 2.0 consent information to Adobe using the AEP Web SDK Launch extension.
-Please refer to [Using IAB TCF 2.0 without Experience Platform Launch](./without-launch.md) for the guide on using IAB TCF 2.0 without Experience Platform Launch.
+This guide shows you how to set up an Adobe Experience Platform Launch property for sending IAB TCF 2.0 consent information to Adobe using the AEP Web SDK Launch extension.

+If you do not wish to use Experience Platform Launch, please refer to the guide on [using IAB TCF 2.0 without Experience Platform Launch](./without-launch.md).

+## Getting started

+In order to utilized IAB TCF 2.0 with Experience Platform Launch and the AEP Web SDK extension, you need to have an XDM schema and dataset available.
+If you have not set either of these up, start by viewing the [Adobe Experience Platform Web SDK Launch quick start guide](../../getting-started/quick-start-with-launch.md) before proceeding.

+Additionally, this guide requires you to have a working understanding of the Adobe Experience Platform Web SDK.
+For a quick refresher, please read the [Adobe Experience Platform Web SDK overview](../../home.md) and the [Frequently asked questions](../../getting-started/web-sdk-faq.md) documentation.

 ## Setting default consent